ci-group/revolve/experiments/bo_learner/GridSearch manual.md

 Some other advice:
  - Set verbose to [0] while running experiments to surpress output.
 Printing is expensive.
- - Make sure the variable python_interpreter points to the python interpreter you'd like to use, e.g.: python_interpreter = "~/projects/revolve/.venv/bin/python3.6".
-This python interpreter calls the ./revolve.py with themanager specified.
+ - Make sure the variable python_interpreter points to the python interpreter you'd like to use, e.g.: `python_interpreter = "~/projects/revolve/.venv/bin/python3.6"`.
+This python interpreter calls the `./revolve.py` with the manager specified.